 Vehicle connectivity enables the exchange of digital communication between a vehicle and the surrounding environment.
-Connectivity has emerged in the past decades to improve safety, mobility, and vehicle cooperation.
-As considered within the U.S. DOT Connected Vehicle Research Program, vehicle connectivity focuses on vehicle-to-vehicle (V2V), vehicle-to-infrastructure (V2I) and vehicle-to-everything (V2X) system communication.
+Connectivity has emerged in recent decades to improve safety, mobility, and vehicle cooperation.
+As considered within the U.S. DOT Connected Vehicle Research Program, vehicle connectivity focuses on vehicle-to-vehicle (V2V), vehicle-to-infrastructure (V2I), and vehicleto-everything (V2X) system communication.
 Dedicated Short Range Communication (DSRC) and cellular communication (4G and 5G) support the development of vehicle connectivity.
-DSRC is a wireless communication.
-DSRS has been used by U.S. DOT and several private companies to develop standards and products.
-The applications of DSRC include safety warnings, intersection assistance and safety, traffic conditions, payment of tolls and parking assistance.
+DSRC is a wireless communication technology, which was designed to ensure timely and low-latency communication.
+DSRC has been used by U.S. DOT and several private companies to develop standards and products.
+The applications of DSRC include safety warnings, intersection assistance and safety, traffic conditions, payment of tolls, and parking assistance.
 Cellular communication enables access to cloud-based data and services.
 With the development of 5G technology, cellular communication may also compete with DSRC for V2V and V2I communications.